South Australia's opal fields supply an estimated 80% of total world opal production

 The laws for opal mining apply throughout the state, but there are special provisions within the Act that apply to the proclaimed precious stones fields.

-The Department of State Development's Opal Fields Program is responsible for:
+The Department for Energy and Mining, Opal Fields Program is responsible for:

 - tenement administration, regulation and physical inspection of all opal fields in South Australia